Peterskhan/DFXObjectpool/README.md

 the SOPool class.
 SOPool is derived from OPool, and provides all of its functionality, adding some extra features listed above.
 To use SOPool, you have to derive your objects from the interface class Poolable.
 Poolable is a basic skeleton with a few members, and virtual functions SOPool uses to implement it's extra functionality.
-Deriving from poolable gives you the following possibilities:
+Deriving from Poolable gives you the following possibilities:
 - A member variable and functions to keep track of the state of your objects.
 - SOPool only accepts the release of an object, if it's state is set to inactive (mActive = false)
 - The virtual functions onGiven() and onRelease() you can override, to behave as "constructor" and "destructor"